 Yes, that's a quote from the CNN website and the show.
 That's another way you can tell when a show is not going well: The framing and writing are lame.

 Viewers were asked to weigh in on Obamacare as "trick or treat."

 Isn't that just what we need in America: more mindless, one-dimensional, thumbs-up/thumbs-down dialectic themed to a holiday?
-Why not go all the way and have the hosts and guests dress up as pumpkins and goblins?
+Why not have go all the way and have the hosts and guests dress up as pumpkins and goblins?